devtut/generate/docs/sql/and-or-operators.md

 ---
-metaTitle: "AND & OR Operators"
+metaTitle: "SQL - AND & OR Operators"
 description: "AND OR Example"
 ---